 Step-By-Step Procedure for Incorporating a Subsidiary Company in Singapore

-- ACRA will review your application in about 1-2 days.
+ACRA will review your application in about 1-2 days.
 And if everything checks out, you’ll receive a notification of the incorporation via email.
 The confirmation will also come with the official company registration number, which you could as well use as a virtual certificate of incorporation.
-And in case you’re wondering, you won’t necessarily need the hardcopy document in Singapore.

 What Should You Do After Incorporating a Subsidiary Company in Singapore?

-- Open a corporate bank account with one of the local or foreign banks based in Singapore.
+- Open a corporate bank account with one of the local or international banks based in Singapore.

 - Appoint a company auditor within 3 months of incorporation.